 Carrie Lam, said one 21-year-old recent graduate, “is only going to succeed in pushing people to take more aggressive action, as she has shown us that peaceful demonstration achieves nothing.”

-—With reporting by Laignee Barron, Aria Chen and Hillary Leung / Hong Kong
+—With reporting by Laignee Barron and Hillary Leung / Hong Kong